helloturbine/turbine-docs/docs/records/orders.md

 On the Outbound Orders page, you can view the date and time that each order was placed, the sales channel of the order, the payment status, and the order total.
 You can also use the date picker on the sidebar to only display orders placed within a specific timeframe.

-Payment statuses include:
-* **Pending**: The payment is awaiting processing.
+There are five possible statuses for an Outbound Order:

+* **Order Created**: The order has been generated and entered into the system.
-* **Paid**: The payment has been successfully processed and completed.
+* **Payment Captured**: The payment has been successfully processed and completed.
-* **Canceled**: A transaction has been intentionally ended before completion.
+* **Payout Settled**: Completion and resolution of any financial settlements or payouts.
-* **Refunded**: A previously paid amount has been returned to the customer.
+* **Fulfilled**: The order has been successfully processed.
-* **Failed**: The payment attempt was unsuccessful.
-This could be due to reasons such as insufficient funds or technical issues
+* **Shipped**: Items associated with the outbound order have been dispatched or sent out for delivery.
+* **Delivered**: Ordered items have been successfully received.

 ![Order Index Page](../../static/img/outbound_orders.png)